By SHERWIN DE VERA

 The reports did mention the directives from the principals of both groups to intensify their offensives.
 However, they failed to provide the background on the escalation of clashes nationwide.
 No article narrated, even in passing, that President Duterte set aside the stand-down agreement signed by both negotiating panels in June 2017 which could have lessened or prevented such clashes on the ground.

 A more pressing concern is the arbitrary use of the term “terrorist” in the reports.
 A lot of the articles adopted the government and military line of labeling the clashes as “atrocities” and “terrorist acts” by the rebels.
-Some even used the term “NPA bandits”, which implies that these were the acts of common criminals.
+Some even used the term “NPA bandits”, which implied that these were the acts of common criminals.
 By doing so, these reports missed crucial information that could have provided the public with better understanding of the armed conflict.

 By adopting the term “terrorist”, the reporters set aside the issue of social injustice that has continually been raised by armed rebels, not only by the CPP-NPA but also by Moro groups in Mindanao.
 It denies the fact that the rebels are not just there to fight it out with the police and military but are advancing a political and economic agenda in opposition to current government policies.